 If though, you have experienced the melodic tale of the boy who wants to buy shoes for his dying mother because he wants her to look nice when she meets Jesus, I have some good news for you.

 Here are the 5 best ways to survive, “Christmas Shoes.”

 1. If it comes on the radio while you are driving in a car, don’t forget to tuck your shoulder when you open the door to roll out into the street.
 If you can, try to time your roll when the car is going slowly and let your back take the brunt of the landing.
 If you’re driving, this is still valid advice.
 Your car might ghost ride for a little while, but you can always buy a new one.
 You can’t always unhear this song.

 2. Don’t try to negotiate with it.
 Much like fear, the Christmas Shoes song cannot be beat with logic or rational thinking.
 Don’t waste time with questions like, “Where is this kid’s dad?
 Does he have a dad?
 Why shoes?
 Why not a Christmas dress?
 Why not a delicious bowl of queso?
+Why not a copy of Do Over, maybe that kid could help two families at once, his and mine?
 Has an 8 year old ever successfully purchased a women’s shoe in the history of mankind?”

 3. Forget trying to make it an “acquired taste.”
 This song isn’t like algebra, it doesn’t get better once you get used to it.
 Don’t think that listening to it on repeat will solve your problems.

 4. Keep it out of any Christmas playlist.
 I know what you’re thinking, “Jon, I’ll just hide it in the middle of a 100 song playlist.
 No one at the party will notice.”
 They will and so will you when you notice people are leaving your party.